See all articles

 Store Your Files on S3 Using the Ruby Shrine Gem

 Store Your Files on S3 Using the Ruby Shrine Gem (Part 1 of our series), details how to set up the Shrine gem and configure it for uploading files to S3.
-Our goal for the series is to upload files as a background process, as well as check the files for correctness as a security measure.
-Follow our step by step instructions right here.
+Our goal for the series is to upload files as a background process and check the files for correctness as a security measure.
+Follow our step-by-step instructions here.
+As experts from a top software team that started as a Ruby on Rails development company, we often work with Ruby and S3 storage.

-It’s time to tackle smart Ruby file uploads to S3, with our blog series: Store Your Files on S3 Using the Ruby Shrine Gem.
-This post - Part 1, covers your initial setup and configuration, whereas Part 2 - Direct File Uploads outlines the configuration for direct uploads to S3, and Part 3, Uploading Files from a Remote URL covers uploads using a regular remote URL.
+It's time to tackle smart Ruby file uploads to S3 with our blog series: Store Your Files on S3 Using the Ruby Shrine Gem.

-Shrine is a Ruby gem to assist in handling file uploads.
+Shrine is a Ruby gem that assists in handling file uploads.
 It is inspired by both the Refile and CarrierWave gems.
-Shrine’s biggest advantage over Refile and CarrierWave is that it contains many functionalities needed for for file uploading not covered completely by its competitors.
-These functions include background file processing (moving files between temporary and permanent storage, as well as deletion in both), Amazon S3 integration with Ruby, direct upload, fetching files from a remote URL, validation by MIME type and many, many more.
+Shrine's most significant advantage over Refile and CarrierWave is that it contains many functionalities needed for file uploading that its competitors do not cover completely.
+These functions include background file processing (moving files between temporary and permanent storage and deletion in both), Amazon S3 integration with Ruby, direct upload, fetching files from a remote URL, validation by MIME type, and many more.
 All these features are organized into plugins.
 To apply a specific feature, you need only to enable the appropriate plugin and enter a simple configuration.

-Note: We want to use Amazon S3 (with Shrine) for file storage as it is one of the most popular cloud storage solutions in the current market, used by businesses large and small around the world.
+Note: We want to use Amazon S3 (with Shrine) for file storage as it is one of the most popular cloud storage solutions in the current market, used by large and small businesses worldwide.

-For the purposes of this article, we want to be able to achieve the following behaviors, using the Shrine gem:
+For this article, we want to be able to achieve the following behaviors using the Shrine gem:

 1. Files should be uploaded to AWS S3 for staging and production.